-I appreciate it when a company puts in the time and effort to test their supplements.
+I appreciate it when a company puts in the time and effort to test its supplements.
 I can tell you most supplement companies do not do this.

 The company has said they do not influence the outcomes of Juice Plus research.
 Some of the people who have done Juice Plus research have had ties to NSA.
 People might argue this opens up the possibility of bias on the part of the researchers.
 That said, I am not sure how strong this argument is because some of the studies seem to contradict each other.
 If there was a big conspiracy to hide the truth, then the research would be in more agreement.

 Bottom line: I don't think the supplement is a scam.
 I'm OK with company-sponsored research as long as its quality.
 What I see in this case is quality research for the most part.

 Does Juice Plus Cure Disease

 No study has ever shown the supplement has cured any disease.
-The company that makes JP does seem to be directing their research toward showing how it can reduce the risk of disease.
-As Ben Franklin once said An ounce of prevention is better than a pound of cure.
+The company that makes JP does seem to be directing its research toward showing how it can reduce the risk of disease.
+As Ben Franklin once said, An ounce of prevention is better than a pound of cure.

 Juice Plus vs. Vineyard Blend

 Grapes and berries are healthy and contain healthy phytonutrients like resveratrol.
 That said, the majority of research is on the original Juice Plus – the stuff that's been around since 1993.
 Personally, I'd like to see more research on the Vineyard Blend.

 I'd love to see a study comparing regular JP to the Vineyard Blend to see what their differences are.